MicrosoftDocs/fabric-docs/docs/governance/protection-policies-create.md

 * You must have at least the [Information Protection Admin](/defender-office-365/scc-permissions#role-groups-in-microsoft-defender-for-office-365-and-microsoft-purview) role to create protection policies in the Microsoft Purview portal.
 The Information Protection Admin role is assigned by default under the Compliance Administrator role group.

-* <a name="label-prerequisites"></a>At least one protected sensitivity label from Microsoft Purview Information Protection, correctly configured for use in Fabric, must exist in the tenant.
-This is necessary because you need a correctly configured protected sensitivity label to create the protection policy.
-"Correctly configured for Fabric" means that when the label was configured, it was scoped to **Files & other data assets**, and its protection settings were set to include **Control access**.
-For information about sensitivity label configuration, see [Create and configure sensitivity labels and their policies](/purview/create-sensitivity-labels).
+* <a name="label-prerequisites"></a>* At least one "appropriately configured" sensitivity label from Microsoft Purview Information Protection must exist in the tenant.
+"Appropriately configured" in the context of protection policies for Fabric means that when the label was configured, it was scoped to **Files & other data assets**, and its protection settings were set to include **Control access** (for information about sensitivity label configuration, see [Create and configure sensitivity labels and their policies](/purview/create-sensitivity-labels)).
+Only such "appropriately configured" sensitivity labels can be used to create the protection policies for Fabric.

 ## Create a protection policy for Fabric